reduxjs/redux-toolkit/docs/usage/usage-with-typescript.md

 ### Alternative to using a literally-typed `action.type`

-If you are using `action.type` as discriminator on a discriminated union, for example to correctly type your payload in `case` statements, you might be interested in this alternative:
+If you are using `action.type` as a discriminator on a discriminated union, for example to correctly type your payload in `case` statements, you might be interested in this alternative:

 Created action creators have a `match` method that acts as a [type predicate](https://www.typescriptlang.org/docs/handbook/advanced-types.html#using-type-predicates):